Massage Therapist - 100Hrs

-This class is offered as a weekend program, as an evening program, as a 12-day intensive and as a morning class.
-In this class, you will learn the basic foundation work as needed for a professional massage practice.
+This is our core class.
+It is offered on weekends (twice each year) and as a weekday class (twice each year).
+In this class, you will learn the basic foundation work as needed for professional massage work.
 You will learn to give a flowing, thorough, and effective Swedish-style relaxation massage.

 You will develop technical expertise, correct posture and body mechanics, sensitivity to the exact pressure required, and the ability to be totally present as you work.
 An introduction to musculoskeletal anatomy and physiology will be taught.
 Emphasis is placed on developing confidence, presence, and the quality of touch needed for effective work.

-Ethics, side-lying massage, health and hygiene, benefits, contraindications, establishing a massage practice, and proper draping technique will be taught.
+Ethics, side-lying massage, health and hygiene, benefits, contraindications, business practices, and proper draping technique will be taught.
 You will receive individual coaching in correct and efficient body mechanics from the beginning of the class, so that you will develop good postural habits immediately, enabling you to have a long, injury free career, where your work can be effortless, relaxed and energizing for you.

 You will give and receive massage to fellow students.
-Hydrotherapy applications and other specialty work may also be taught.
 You will be exceptionally well prepared to begin working as a Massage Therapist.
-Completion time, 2 weeks to 1 year.
-This class is also part of our 250-, 500- & 720-Hour programs.

 Hour Requirements:

-100 hours of training is the requirement in California to become a Massage Therapist.
-However, some cities or counties may require more hours of training to issue you with a business license.
-If this is the case you have the option of 1) taking more hours to be in compliance with any city ordinance or 2) applying to the California Massage Therapy Council (camtc.org) for provisional certification once you have completed 100 hrs. which will allow you to get a business license in any city or county.
-With Provisional Certification you agree to continue your education to 250 hours within 5 years.
+Training from an approved school is the requirement in California to become a Massage Therapist.
+However, some cities or counties may require a specific number of hours of training to issue you with a business license.
+If this is the case you can take the hours to be in compliance with any city ordinance.

 To work as a Massage Therapist in California

-You must complete your training at an approved school (minimum 100 hours of training) and also obtain a business licence for the city or county you will be working in.
+You must complete your training at an approved school and also obtain a business license for the city or county you will be working in.

 To obtain a business license you must

-1. Be in compliace with any city or county ordinance applying to Massage Therapy;
+1. Be in compliance with any city or county ordinance applying to Massage Therapy;

 OR

-2. Apply for certification or conditional certification throught the California Massage Therapy Council (camtc.org) and apply for a business licence without needing to comply with city or county massage ordinances.
+2. Apply for certification through the California Massage Therapy Council (camtc.org, 500 hrs is required) and then take CAMTC paperwork to your city or county to apply for a business license without needing to comply with city or county massage ordinances.

 Payment plans are available by arrangement with the director.